 U.S. District Judge Tanya S. Chutkan in Washington, D.C., will hear our request to put the ban on Muslim immigrants and visitors on hold nationwide while our case proceeds.
-Although federal judges in Maryland and Hawaii have already stopped the ban from being implemented thus far, a nationwide injunction in our case would insure that the American Muslim community won’t be harmed regardless of what happens in the other lawsuits.
+Although federal judges in Maryland and Hawaii have already stopped the ban from being implemented thus far, a nationwide injunction in our case would ensure that the American Muslim community won’t be harmed regardless of what happens in the other lawsuits.

 Americans United, Muslim Advocates, the Southern Poverty Law Center and the law firm Arnold & Porter Kaye Scholer filed UMAA v.
 Trump last month.
 We argue that Trump’s second executive order, which bars immigrants and travelers from six Muslim-majority countries and imposes extreme vetting on Iraqi nationals, is the Muslim ban that Trump promised while campaigning for president and that he tried to implement with his first executive order, which was blocked by the federal courts.

 Trump’s Muslim ban is unconstitutional and un-American because it discriminates against Muslims based solely on their religion.
 It’s a stark example of the government showing disfavor for one particular religion – a clear violation of the First Amendment’s promise of religious freedom and neutrality.